 After four decades of declining interest rates, and widespread meddling in the risk-signaling mechanism of the US 10-Year Treasury Note, stock investors are justifiably confused by the prospect of rising rates.
 What’s it mean, particularly for income-oriented stock investors?
 In this episode, I try to clear the air and simplify the confusing narrative about rising rates and dividend-paying stocks.

 With journalists being pulled off planes in Minsk and tensions between Russia and the US at a multi-decade high, Dina Fainberg‘s new book, Cold War Correspondents, just out from Johns Hopkins University Press, could not be more timely.
 She joins me on the show to discuss the long arc of super-power media relations through the decades.

 Interest rates have been falling for 40 years.
 Few people now in the profession were active the last time rates were rising significantly.
 Bond guru Marty Fridson is one of those few.
 If we are at the end of a supercycle in interest rates, recalling investment practices and strategies from that “before” time should be of great use to investors.

 This is a special two-part episode of Keep Calm and Carry On Investing that focuses on the academy’s treatment of dividend investing over the past sixty years.
 This first part highlights the dominant negative view; the second part is an overview of that less visible but equally important academic literature that positions dividend investing in the context of reasonable business ownership.
-The attachment is a PDF of the revised narrative.

 Before you sit down with your retirement planner, or begin doing your own planning, you should ask yourself several critical questions: about how you define risk and return, how much of the decision making you want to do yourself versus having third parties do it on your behalf, among other choices that have to be made.
 I go through this exercise with Ron “Everyman,” an attorney in his late 50s thinking about how to plan for retirement.